Kito-Ackerman/KitoDots/README.md

 ## Alacritty
 Alacritty is my terminal.
 I found it very quick in tasks and customizable.
 I edit yaml file to match up with my nordic theme

-## Openbox
+## Vimb
-The new entry of my config.
-I use it for chill when i wouldn't i tiling wm, maybe for testing some programs or for show something to someones.
-I know the openbox config are quite bloated but it is ok for the use i would give to this wm.
-I have to switch to gnome for some program but if i can i would re-switch to openbox ( less bloat and quicker )
+The replace of qutebrowser.
+I am testing it beacouse is quite faster then other browser i ever seen but have some problems.
+If it's becaming very difficult to use i would re-switch to qute

 ### Polybar
 polybar is the best bar for any wm.
 Is a bit bloat but looks absolutely gorgeous !